 Over time, laws have been criticised and convictions overturned.
 For example, in 1975 the case of City of Columbus vs John Rogers noted that:

 Modes of dress for both men and women are historically subject to changes in fashion.
 At the present time, clothing is sold for both sexes which is so similar in appearance that 'a person of ordinary intelligence' might not be able to identify it as male or female dress.

 In 1978 the case of City of Chicago v Wallace Wilson identified that:

 Absent evidence to the contrary, we cannot assume that individuals who cross-dress for purposes of therapy are prone to commit crimes.

 In spite of those realisations, the law can still cause problems.
 For example in 2004 an African American women's football player was arrested in a restaurant after she used the ladies' toilet when someone made a complaint.
-Controversially, in 2016 in North Carolina, HB2 was passed.
+Controversially, in 2016 in the US state of North Carolina, HB2 was passed.
 HB2 included a clause making it illegal for people to use a single-sex public toilet that did not match the sex on their birth certificates.
 However, it was roundly criticised, not least because it was never made clear how that clause would be enforced.
 In March 2017 the clause was repealed.